corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/set-permissions.md

 For username/password authentication for single sign-on (SSO), the password is no longer known and should not be included in the `node.conf` file or Shiro database.

-SSO permissions for a user are specified using an email address that is associated with an SSO-authenticated user.
+Specify SSO permissions for a user using an email address that is associated with an SSO-authenticated user.
 See the section on [authorization](authentication/authentication.md#configure-authorization-for-azure-ad-sso) in the Azure AD SSO setup section for more information.

 ## Configure user permissions: flow initiation